Mozambique: Mozambican Civil War (1977–1992)

 Machel's successor Joaquim Chissano implemented sweeping changes in the country, starting reforms such as changing from Marxism to capitalism and began peace talks with RENAMO.
-The new constitution enacted in 1990 provided for a multi-party political system, a market-based economy, and free elections.
+The new constitution, enacted in 1990, provided for a multi-party political system, a market-based economy, and free elections.
 That same year, Mozambique abolished the people's republic as the country's official name.
-The civil war ended in October 1992 with the Rome General Peace Accords, first brokered by the Christian Council of Mozambique (Council of Protestant Churches) and then taken over by Community of Sant'Egidio.
+The civil war ended in October 1992 with the Rome General Peace Accords, first brokered by the Christian Council of Mozambique (Council of Protestant Churches) and then taken over by the Catholic social service association Community of Sant'Egidio.
 Peace returned to Mozambique, under the supervision of the peacekeeping force of the United Nations.